cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 We can see top left on my image that Docker is eating 3.30% of my CPU; nothing thus.

 For the memory, I've allocated max.
-20GB to WSL/Docker and right now, my four project (my blog too) are eating 3.3 GB.
+20GB to WSL/Docker and right now, my fourth project (my blog too) are eating 3.3 GB.
 I can thus start a lot more projects.

 But?
 Did I need to be able to work on the three projects at the same time???
 Probably not.
 So why not stopping f.i. the first and the third project?